x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/diagnostic-data-exchange-server.md

 |**I accept the license agreement, but I’m not ready to share diagnostic data with Microsoft**| This option accepts the license agreement but disables sending data to Microsoft.|
 |**I do not accept the license agreement**|If you don’t accept the EULA, you cannot install the CU.|

+<br></br>

+### Unattended Setup of Exchange Server

-These options are also available via an unattended command-line setup using the new setup switches:
+Similar options are also available via an unattended command-line setup using the new setup switches:

 |Option|Explanation|
 |:-----|:-----|